yzRobo/codedump/README.md

 # CodeDump

+**❗ This project has been superseded by [Jinni](https://github.com/smat-dev/jinni) ❗**

+Jinni offers an improved CLI experience and includes an MCP server for direct integration with AI assistants like Cursor, Roo, and Claude.

+---

 CodeDump is a simple Python tool that concatenates and dumps code from a directory, including file information such as size and last modified time.

 ## Installation